ETHOS.GLAES

 Geospatial Land Availability for Energy Systems (GLAES)

 GLAES is a framework for conducting land eligibility analyses and is designed to easily incorporate disparate geospatial information from a variety of sources into a unified solution.
 Currently, the main purpose of GLAES is performing land eligibility (LE) analyses which, in short, are used to determine which areas within a region are deemed 'eligible' for some purpose (such as placing a wind turbine).
-Although initially intended to operate in the context of distributed renewable energy systems, such as onshore wind and open-field solar parks, the work flow of GLAES is applicable to any context where a constrained indication of land is desired.
+Although initially intended to operate in the context of distributed renewable energy systems, such as onshore wind and open-field solar parks, the workflow of GLAES is applicable to any context where a constrained indication of land is desired.
 Except in the context of Europe, GLAES only provides a framework for conducting these types of analyses, and so the underlying data sources which are used will need to be provided.
 Fortunately, GLAES is built on top of the Geospatial Data Abstraction Library (GDAL) and so is capable of incorporating information from any geospatial dataset which GDAL can interpret; including common GIS formats such as .shp and .tif files.
-In this way, GLAES affords a high degree of flexibility such that very specific considerations, while still maintaining a consistent application method between studies.
+In this way, GLAES affords a high degree of flexibility for very specific considerations, while still maintaining a consistent application method between studies.

 Features